Geometric foundations of thermodynamics in the quantum regime: Principal Bundle Structure

 is closed for all $i=1,\ldots,n$. \end{remark}

 \begin{corollary} By Proposition~\ref{proposition:holonomy}, the holonomy of a closed loop $\gamma: S^1 \to \mathcal{B}$ bounding a surface $\mathscr{S} \subset \mathcal{B}$ is

 a vertical displacement in the fiber.
-Non-zero holonomy implies that parallel transport along a cycle in the space of Gibbs states shifts the thermodynamic coordinates $(S, \boldsymbol{a})$, inducing \emph{geometric irreversibility} $\Sigma_\gamma > 0$ unless $R = 0$. \end{corollary}
+Non-zero holonomy implies that parallel transport along a cycle in the space of Gibbs states shifts the thermodynamic coordinates $(\bar{S}, \bar{\boldsymbol{a}})$, inducing \emph{geometric irreversibility} $\Sigma \neq 0$ unless $R = 0$. \end{corollary}

-In this gauge framework, thermodynamic processes are sections of associated vector bundles, and quasistatic transformations correspond to paths with minimal holonomic deviation.
+In this gauge framework, quasistatic transformations correspond to paths with minimal holonomic deviation.
 Irreversibility in cyclic processes emerges as a curvature effect, unifying thermodynamic dissipation with geometric phases in gauge theories.
-This mirrors the Aharonov-Bohm phase in electromagnetism or Berry phase in quantum mechanics, where holonomy in a principal bundle over parameter space leads to observable shifts despite local flatness.
-Here, non-zero $R$ generates non-integrable shifts in $(S, \boldsymbol{a})$, requiring dissipative corrections to close the cycle, manifesting as $\Sigma_\gamma > 0$---a gauge-induced irreversibility intrinsic to the thermodynamic bundle geometry.
+This mirrors the Aharonov-Bohm phase in electromagnetism or Berry's phase in quantum mechanics, where holonomy in a principal bundle over parameter space leads to observable shifts despite local flatness.
+Here, non-zero $R$ generates non-integrable shifts in $(\bar{S}, \bar{\boldsymbol{a}})$, requiring dissipative corrections to close the cycle, manifesting as $\Sigma \neq 0$---a gauge-induced irreversibility intrinsic to the thermodynamic bundle geometry.

-If the principal connection on the quantum thermodynamic bundle is flat, then all cyclic processes in the base manifold $\mathcal{B}$, corresponding to closed loops in intensive parameters $\boldsymbol{\lambda}$, induce zero holonomy.
-This implies that parallel transport along such cycles returns the system to its initial thermodynamic configuration without any geometric shift in labels $(S, \boldsymbol{a})$, implying no additional entropy production from bundle geometry.
-In practical terms, flat connections characterize systems where thermodynamic cycles have no gauge-like losses, provided the parameter space $\mathcal{B}$ possesses trivial topology.
+If the principal connection on the quantum thermodynamic bundle is flat, then all cyclic processes in the base manifold $\mathcal{B}$, corresponding to closed loops in intensive parameters $\bar{\boldsymbol{\lambda}}$, induce zero holonomy.
+This implies that parallel transport along such cycles returns the system to its initial thermodynamic configuration without any geometric shift in labels $(\bar{S}, \bar{\boldsymbol{a}})$, implying no additional entropy production from bundle geometry.
+In practical terms, flat connections characterize systems whose thermodynamic cycles have no gauge-like losses, provided the parameter space $\mathcal{B}$ possesses trivial topology.